matthewesosa/IPv6_Docker_Containers_Reverse_Proxy/prak/pr07/README.md

 # Task 1 - Installing Minikube
 ## 1a.)
 Install the latest version of Minikube (at least v1.25.2) and the Kubernetes CLI (at least v1.23.6) on your workstation.
 Briefly describe your installation steps.

-* Minikube Setup on Linux: these instructions is valid for Debian, Ubuntu, or Mint Linux distributions.
+* Minikube Setup on Linux: these instructions are valid for Debian, Ubuntu, or Mint Linux distributions.
 #

 * Install Minikube: